StevenMayher/432-2022/labs/labX/README.md

 ## Deadline

 This Lab is optional.
 To receive credit, you must complete it no later than Wednesday 2022-04-20 at noon.
 You can complete it at any time prior to that date.
+Late work will not be graded on Lab X, although we'd still be interested in seeing your site if you do this work later than the deadline.

 ## Why do this?